Here are a few tips for presenters. For more, check out our blog and sign up to receive prompter trends, tips and tricks.

 Focus on your delivery.
 It’s distracting to the viewer when you sound formal or stumble over words.
 So relax, smile and read from the screen as though you’re talking to a friend.
 (You know, pretend!)

 Ask for Dallas Prompter.
 Our skilled teleprompter operators and high-end software can make your on-camera experience much easier.
-We go the extra mile with tools and time-tested techniques that can make the difference.
+We have the tools and time-tested techniques that can make the difference.

 Introduce yourself to your prompter operator.
 We’re part of your presentation team, and we’d like to meet you.